Guides / Building Search UI

 Explore related videos in the Algolia Academy

-1. Start with a predefined UI widget which you can configure and style with CSS.
+1. Start with a predefined widget that you can configure and style with CSS.

-2. To change its render output (DOM or Native), extend an existing widget to render what you want.
+2. To change its render output (DOM or Native), customize a predefined widget to render what you want.

 3. To implement something that doesn’t exist, create a custom widget.